 Programmes at Cambridge Immerse

 Browse the programmes offered at Cambridge Immerse, all designed and taught by tutors who are specialists in their fields, offering unparalleled insights into your chosen subject.
+We offer programmes for 13-15 year old students, and programmes for 16-18 year old students.

 Architecture has a key role to play in society; it’s about the making of places where people spend their lives.
 The discipline is concerned not just with the aesthetics of the exterior and interior design of a building, but the environment as a whole.
 Good design is essential to improving the performance of buildings and our social living environment, and the built environment influences behaviour.